Coffman Memorial Union

-Coffman Memorial Union (commonly known as Coffman Union or simply Coffman) is a student union on the East Bank campus of the University of Minnesota in Minneapolis.
-Situated near the Mississippi River, Coffman anchors the south end of Northrop Mall, a grassy area at the center of campus that is bordered by the university's physics, mathematics, chemistry, and administration buildings, plus Walter Library.
-Northrop Auditorium sits at the north end of the mall, opposite Coffman across Washington Avenue.
+Coffman Memorial Union (abbreviated CMU, and commonly known as Coffman Union or simply Coffman) is a student union on the East Bank campus of the University of Minnesota in Minneapolis.
+Situated near the Mississippi River, Coffman anchors the south end of Northrop Mall, a grassy area at the center of campus that is bordered by the University's physics, mathematics, chemistry, and administration buildings, plus Walter Library and Northrop Auditorium.
+Coffman sits at the south end of the mall, across Washington Avenue, and opposite Northrop.

 History

-Coffman Memorial Union was built between 1939 and 1940 as a new "center of social life" for the University of Minnesota campus, a role that had previously been filled by Shevlin Hall and Nicholson Hall in the Old Campus Historic District.
-Designed by architect Clarence H. Johnston Jr, the new building opened in September 1940 and was dedicated on October 25th of the same year.
-It was named in memory of Lotus D. Coffman, President of the University of Minnesota between 1920 and 1938.
+Coffman Memorial Union was built between 1939 and 1940 as a new "center of social life" for the University of Minnesota campus, a role that had previously been filled by Shevlin Hall and Nicholson Hall in the Old Campus Historic District, for the women's and men's student unions, respectively.
+Designed by architect Clarence H. Johnston Jr, the new building opened in September 1940 and was dedicated on October 25 of the same year.
+It was named in memory of Lotus D. Coffman, President of the University of Minnesota between 1920 and 1938, who first imagined the campus having one, united student union.
+Although the new building separated the men's and women's lounges, most of the other spaces inside were open to both, equally.
+It was built to accommodate 14,000 students.

-Since opening, the building has undergone two significant renovations.
-The first major renovation, completed in 1976, was widely criticized for its adverse effect on the building's exterior.
-However, this was largely corrected between 1999 and 2003 during the second major renovation.
-The second renovation restored the exterior, thoroughly renovated the interior, and greatly expanded the basement floors to include the main University of Minnesota Bookstore, food vendors, offices, lounges, and the glass "Cube" which sits adjacent to Washington Avenue.
-The project required the building to be closed for a period of three years.
+By 1965, Coffman was the most used building on campus.
+The furniture began to show wear and tear, due to its excessive use over the years and 20,000 students utilizing Coffman on any given day.
+That same year, students began staging protests in the building in response to the United States' involvement in the Vietnam War.
+On May 4, 1970, the same day as the Kent State shootings, protesters started occupying Coffman 24 hours a day which lasted for a month.
+In May 1972, the largest demonstrations at the university took place in response to President Richard Nixon's announcement that the United States would begin to blockade and mine North Vietnam's harbors.
+On May 10, over 6,000 protesters gathered at Coffman for a rally that included former United States Congressman Eugene McCarthy.